decentraland/old-documentation/_posts/sdk-reference/2018-01-21-scene-content-guide.md

 {% endraw %}

-glTF models can have either a _.gltf_ or a _.glb_ extension. glTF files are human-readable, you can open one in a text editor and read it like a JSON file.
-This is useful, for example, to verify that animations are properly attached and to check for their names. glb files are binary, so they're not readable but they are considerably smaller in size, which is good for the scene's performance.

-> Tip: We recommend using _.gltf_ while you're working on a scene, but then switching to _.glb_ when uploading it.

-glTF models can also include their own textures and animations.
+glTF models can also include their own textures, materials, colliders and animations.
+See [3D models considerations]({{ site.baseurl }}{% post_url /documentation/building-scenes/2018-01-09-external-3d-models %}) for more information on this.

 Keep in mind that all models, their shaders and their textures must be within the parameters of the [scene limitations]({{ site.baseurl }}{% post_url /documentation/building-scenes/2018-01-06-scene-limitations %}).

 > Note: obj models are also supported as a legacy feature, but will likely not be supported for much longer.
 To add one, use an `<obj-model>` entity.

 #### Animations

 Files with .gltf extensions can be opened with a text editor to view their contents.
 There you can find the list of animations included in the model and how they're named.
 Typically, an animation name is comprised of its armature name, an underscore and its animation name.
 For example `myArmature_animation1`.

+See [3D models considerations]({{ site.baseurl }}{% post_url /documentation/building-scenes/2018-01-09-external-3d-models %}) for information on how to create animations for a 3D model before importing it to a Decentraland scene.

 You handle animations to a _gltf-model_ entity by adding _skeletalAnimation_ settings to it.
 This setting receives an array of JSON entries, where each entry handles one of the animations in the model.
 For an animation to be activated, you must set the `playing` property of a clip to _true_.